 The successful candidate will have the opportunity to carve his or her own niche in a new and growing department, with opportunities for program development/partnerships in the areas of cancer, wound care, burns, spinal cord, prehab programs, geriatrics, and trauma.

-The Department of Physical Medicine and Rehabilitation was formed in July 2014 and is home to 9 faculty and 6 Advanced Practice Providers who practice in a variety of settings across the Piedmont Triad.
+The Section on Physical Medicine and Rehabilitation is home to 9 faculty and 6 Advanced Practice Providers who practice in a variety of settings across the Piedmont Triad.
 The faculty and Advanced Practice Providers support two acute inpatient rehabilitation facilities in Winston-Salem and High Point, North Carolina.

 The Wake Forest School of Medicine is part of the Wake Forest Baptist Medical Center.
 The Medical Center is the major employer in Winston-Salem, an affordable community of about 250,000 in the Piedmont region of North Carolina.

 Wake Forest School of Medicine is recognized as one of America’s best schools for its innovative medical education, primary care training and research programs.
 Wake Forest Baptist Medical Center continues to be a major research and innovation center, making important contributions to biomedical and health science research nationally and internationally.
 Wake Forest Baptist Medical Center holds the coveted Gold Seal of Approval from The Joint Commission, and has been ranked as one of “America’s Best Hospitals” by U.S. News & World Report since 1993.

 Applicants should submit a cover letter and complete curriculum vitae to: Lindsay Teague, Talent Acquisition, Wake Forest Baptist Medical Center at: Lindsay.Teague@wakehealth.edu or (336) 716-8393.

 About Wake Forest Baptist Health